seralexeev/xrabbit.dev/README.md

 id: 93
 date: 17-06-2025
 media:
-  - media/93-1.jpg
+  - 93-1.jpg
 ```

-And finally the ball rod ends for the steering link have arrived.
+And finally, the ball rod ends for the steering link have arrived.
 The link itself and the hubs haven't arrived yet.
 I don't remember if I wrote about it or not but I want to replace all the plastic parts with these metal upgrades.

 ---